Pros and cons

-  Talk to your GP about the MMR vaccine if you’re thinking about becoming pregnant and if you have never had rubella or the MMR vaccination.
+Talk to your GP about the MMR vaccine if you’re thinking about becoming pregnant and if you have never had the MMR vaccination.

-The MMR vaccine can be given at any age.
+You can receive the MMR vaccine at any age.
 It’s not dangerous to receive the MMR vaccine more than once.
 If you can’t remember whether or not you have had it, ask your GP.

 Your GP may advise to postpone you or your child’s MMR vaccine until a later date, if:

-Talk to your GP or nurse if you’re not sure whether you or your child should have the MMR vaccine.
+Talk to your GP if you’re not sure whether you or your child should have the MMR vaccine.

-About one in every 1,000 immunised children may have a fit caused by the fever.
-This is called a febrile convulsion.
+It’s very rare; however, about one in every 1,000 immunised children may have a febrile convulsion.
+A febrile convulsion is a seizure or fit that is linked to a fever caused by an infection.
 However, the number of febrile convulsions caused by measles is much higher than the number the MMR vaccine may cause.

 Side-effects of the vaccine are usually mild and, most importantly, they are milder than the potentially serious consequences of having measles, mumps or rubella.
-If you’re concerned about any of your child’s symptoms, see your GP.
+If you’re concerned about any of your or your child’s symptoms, contact your GP.

-The MMR vaccine is made using a protein related to egg.
+The MMR vaccine is grown within chick embryos (eggs).
 However, evidence shows that it’s safe to give the vaccine to nearly all children, even those who have a very severe reaction to eggs.

-If your child has autism, you will usually start to notice signs when he or she is around one to two years old.
-As the MMR injection is given at around this age, it’s easy to understand why some parents thought there might be a link.
+If your child has autism, you will usually start to notice signs when he or she is around two to three years old.
+As the MMR injection is given at around this age, it’s easy to understand why some parents think there might be a link.